Be sure to check out the new Ryobi 48V subreddit

 Features: Bluetooth

 When this battery came out at the end of Summer 2024, it lowered the price point for 100Ah batteries and has shown to be just as reliable as it's 50Ah little brother.
-It commonly sells for $660 on Ebay with a coupon and occasionally $640 (no sales tax) with a coupon on DCHouse.
+It commonly sells for $660 on eBay with a coupon and occasionally $640 (no sales tax) with a coupon on DCHouse.

-You can buy this battery directly from DCHouse, from Ebay, or from Amazon.
+You can buy this battery directly from DCHouse, from eBay, or from Amazon.
 In all cases, it will ship from the same place.
 Most North American shipments come from a warehouse in California.
-There are regular sales on Ebay, usually requiring a coupon code.
+There are regular sales on eBay, usually requiring a coupon code.
 Less often, but usually a better deal, there are sales on DChouse's website.
 Amazon sometimes has coupons too.

 Links:

 You can also get this battery with an 18A charger.
 It's usually $100 more than buying that battery alone.
 While this is a good charger, it doesn't come with a charge plug and is more intended as an on-board charger for use in golf carts.
 I wouldn't use it on-board on a mower because it can become caked in debris and overheat.
-To use it externally, you can add an EZGO RXV charge plug, but it might be easier to buy a different charger that already comes with one.
+To use it externally, you can add an EZGO RXV charge plug, but it's easier to buy a different charger that already comes with one.

 With 18A charger: